Gauravvnegi/taskKeeper/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+#Project Aim-
+The project focuses on robust user authentication mechanisms to ensure only authorized users can access its features.
+– Utilizes Angular's HttpClient module effectively to facilitate communication with the backend API for user authentication and comprehensive task management.
+– It offers a comprehensive set of task-keeping functionalities, including task creation, editing, deletion, and restoration.
+– Tasks can be marked as important, providing users with a prioritization option and enabling them to search tasks based on priority
+– Leverages BehaviorSubject and Observable from RxJS to efficiently manage and update task data, ensuring real-time responsiveness for users.
 #DEMO VIDEO -